Niek23/rssreader/README.md

 ### Usage
-Go to ```http://127.0.0.1:8000``` in your browser to the app running.
+Go to ```http://127.0.0.1:8000``` in your browser to see the app running.
 The first page gives the OpenAPI overview of all routes.
 Use ```?read=true/false``` to filter  read/unread articles.
 Within the docker setup you can login using admin/admin credentials.
 For the local run use the credentials specifed on the 4th setup step.

 ## Testing
 Pytest is used for all project tests.
 Run ```pytest``` within the project directory to start all tests.
-Provide directory or specific file after the command to choose which tests to run.
+Provide directory or specific file after the command to choose which tests to run. @@Keep in mind the last test file is execting 1-2 min due to task retires.@@